-3.4.1.10 WATER SERVICES DEVELOPMENT PLAN
+3.4.1.8 WATER SERVICES DEVELOPMENT PLAN

-As a Water Services Authority ,uThukela district municipality has developed and adopted the Water Services Development Plan(WSDP).
-This plan was prepared in accordance with the Department of Water Affairs and (DWA) preparation guide.
-The WSDP was last reviewed in 2015 and is attached as an annexure.
-As a five year document that guides the provision of water and sanitation services and informs the integrated development plan, is now due for the review and update.
-The process plan for the review and update is as follows:-
+As a Water Services Authority ,uThukela district municipality has developed and adopted the Water Services Development Plan(WSDP).This plan was prepared in accordance with the Department of Water Affairs and (DWA) preparation guide.
+The WSDP was reviewed and adopted on 25 November 2022.
+As a five year document that guides the provision of water and sanitation services and informs the integrated development plan, is now due for the review and update.The process plan for the review and update is as follows:-

-- Appointment of a private service provider by DBSA to assist the municipality to upgrade GIS system, review and update the WSDP using the web-based format March 2021 - Upgrading of the GIS system April to June 2021 - Reviewal and updating of the web-based WSDP July to December 2021 - Comments on the updated WSDP by stakeholders such as DWS and COGTA january 2022 - Compilation of the final draft WSDP to be adopted by council February 2022 - Adoption of the updated WSDP by council June 2022 water is abstracted from the Tugela River or one of its tributaries, such as the Klip, LittleTugela or Bushmans.
+According to the recently adopted WSDP, the DM has a wealth of surface water resources, however much of the dammed water is transferred to Gauteng Province as part of the Tugela-Vaal scheme.
+Most surface water is abstracted from the Tugela River or one of its tributaries, such as the Klip, LittleTugela or Bushmans.
 Council has also resolved a free basic water concept, to help the plight of indigent persons with lower levels of services.
 In rural areas, free water is supplied to communities, under a policy of free communal water provision.